The urge. The tingle. The tiny voice in your head. These are all ways your intuition is talking to you.

 1. On sending messages via the mind

-The “senders” were shown a specific video.
-Then, they were then asked to send the images of the video to the “receivers” using only their minds.
+The ‘senders’ were shown a specific video and instructed to send the images of the video to the ‘receivers’ using only their minds.

-Next, the “receivers” were shown four different videos and were told to choose which of the four videos they believed the senders watched.
+Next, four different videos were shown to the ‘receivers,’ who had to choose which of the videos they believed the ‘senders’ watched.

-Now, generally, we would expect a 25% “hit” rate.
-However, that’s not what the experiment observed.
+Now, generally, the expected ‘hit’ rate would be a 25%.
+However, that’s not what happened.

 2. On predicting the future

-The researchers measured the participants’ (subtle) physiological responses, such as the opening of sweat glands on their palms.
+The researchers measured subtle physiological responses, such as the opening of sweat glands on the participants’ palms.

-The participants struggled to consciously decide which “curtain” the image was behind.
-Remarkably, however, their bodies knew the correct answer 2-3 seconds before the randomizing system on the computer decided which curtain to use.
+The participants struggled to consciously decide which ‘curtain’ the image was behind.
+Remarkably, their bodies intuitively knew the correct answer 2-3 seconds before the randomizing system on the computer decided which curtain to use.